tdauth/gustavsfairyland/README.md

 Make sure the codec is supported on Android: https://developer.android.com/guide/appendix/media-formats.html

-### Software Architecture
+## Software Architecture
 The class [fairytale](./src/fairytale.h) represents the main window and main application.

+### Game Modes
+The abstract class [GameMode](./src/gamemode.h) allows you to implement custom game modes.
+All game modes must be added when the game is started.
+There is always a default game mode for a quick start.
+Other than that, the game mode can be choosen before starting a game.

-### Clips
+## Clips
 The clips consist of video and audio files.
-These files have to be converted into different file formats for the different platforms.
+These files have to be converted into different file formats for the different platforms: Linux, Android and Windows.
 This is done by running different Bash scripts.
 Set the option `USE_COMPRESSED_FILES` in CMake and it will install the compressed files instead.
 It should always be enabled when creating a release build.